BobKoto/bob-site/gamelab.md

 <br><br>
 [Play Pinball](https://bobkoto.github.io/bob-site/pinball01) in your browser.
 On mobiles it's best to start in portrait mode.
 <br><br>
-CubeTest: Just test of on screen joystick for mobile, and to see how browser performs with a moderate amount of moving objects.
-For desktops WASD and arrow keys will move player.
-Otherwise a little game to see how fast you can intercept the evil spheres.
-Maybe we'll add some "trancy" "actiony" background audio.
+Immaculate Interception: Just a casual arcade kinda game to see how fast you can intercept the onrushing spheres.
+It may not look like it but the game always runs with the very same pattern of sphere motion and direction...
+The more you play it the more you'll see the pattern!
+But will you ever master it and finish in about 10 or 15 seconds?
+Or is that even possible?
 <br><br>
 <div style="display:flex; justify-content:center; align-items:center; width: 100%;">
     <a href="https://bobkoto.github.io/bob-site/game01" style="display:flex; height:100; width:100%; justify-content:center; align-items:center"
-    title="Illusions 3D pinball game.
+    title="Intercept the Spheres.
 Click to play...">
         <img src="{{ site.baseurl }}/assets/CubeTestStartPage.png"
              style="height:50; width:50%; justify-content:center; align-items:center"
-             alt="A hoop game">
+             alt="A sphere intercept arcade game">
     </a>
 </div>
 <br><br>
-[Play CubeTest](https://bobkoto.github.io/bob-site/game01) in your browser.
+[Play Immaculate Interception](https://bobkoto.github.io/bob-site/game01) in your browser.
 On mobiles it's best to start in landscape mode.
 <br><br><br>

 More on the way...